rucharoen/HRCloud-backend/README.md

-# Get start with POSWeb Backend
+# Get start with HRCloud Backend
 As you've clone this project, don't forget to run this command in this project
 ## npm i